w-turney/Deforestation-tracker/readme.md

 - Cookies are sent automatically without needing credentials: 'include'
 - The cross-origin nature of the architecture is effectively masked

-This setup was chosen to balance simplicity and realism:

-- Separation of concerns: The frontend does not manage authentication state directly; the browser handles cookies automatically
-- Improved security: HTTP-only cookies reduce exposure compared to storing tokens in localStorage
-- Simple session model: Guest users can create and retrieve AOIs without signup/login flows

 In a real deployment, the frontend and backend would be truly cross-origin.
 This would require:

 - Explicit CORS configuration on the backend